capita/foreman-monit/README.md

 via Capistrano to automate restarting of processes or changing the processes configuration/definition after or inside your deployment routine

-You have to provide --user, --env and --app to specify the user that will be running the processes, the RAILS_ENV to use an a general application-indentifier to name control files and groups accordingly.
+You have to provide --user, --env, [--chruby] and --app to specify the user that will be running the processes, the RAILS_ENV to use an a general application-indentifier to name control files and groups accordingly.

 Inside your procfile, you can use PORT, PID_FILE and RAILS_ENV in your process command, e.g.